Why You Can’t “Just Stop Eating Like That”: The Truth About Control, Comfort & Coping

 It’s Not Just About Food

 Sometimes food is the only thing that feels predictable in the chaos.
+It provides a sense of control

-Sometimes it’s how you disconnect from pain.
+Sometimes it’s how you disconnect from life and distract yourself from the chaos you are living.

 Disordered eating—whether it looks like restricting, bingeing, emotional eating, or compulsive food thoughts—isn’t about weakness.

-It’s about unmet needs, unprocessed pain, and trying to soothe a nervous system that’s stuck in overdrive.
+It’s about unmet needs, unprocessed pain and trying to soothe a nervous system that’s stuck in overdrive.

-Control, Comfort, & Coping
+Control, Comfort & Coping

-When you grew up with trauma, emotional neglect, or the pressure to always “have it together,” food becomes more than food.
+When you grew up with trauma, emotional neglect or the pressure to always “have it together,” food becomes more than food.

 It becomes: